Junior Co-op

 There will be a 10-minute FCA Huddle at the end of each class with a fun mixer game and short devotional.
 Parents are invited to come and participate in this time.

-Bring these supplies to the LAF Parent Co-op Orientation on either Sunday, August 6 or Monday, August 7, 2023 (depending on which night your family attends) at Sarasota Alliance Church, 7221 Bee Ridge Rd, Sarasota.
+Bring these supplies to the LAF Co-op Orientation on either Sunday, July 28 or Monday, July 29, 2024 (depending on which night your family attends) at Renewal Church, 7221 Bee Ridge Rd, Sarasota.

 The second list is the PERSONAL SUPPLIES that your student will need to bring on the first day of Co-op.
 Be sure personal supplies are clearly labeled with your child’s name.